Fun Home is a beautifully intimate story about self-discovery and family bonds. Learn the Broadway musical’s complete history.

 On Broadway:

-Fun Home took over The Circle in the Square theater in 2015, a small, intimate theater-in-the-round space.
+Fun Home took over The Circle in the Square Theater in 2015, a small, intimate theater-in-the-round space.
 The staging had to be reworked to fit this setup, but it was the perfect space for their little musical.
 The show closed in under a year, but its short run was considered a huge success, especially since no one expected it to go to Broadway in the first place.